UCSB-CS-Using-GitHub-In-Courses/github-acadwf-scripts/README.md

 So my suggestion is to overestimate by 10 to 20 percent, and then if/when you exhaust 80% of your private repos, ask for more.

+2) You will need some source of information that lists the github ids of your students, and maps those to real names.

+The scripts can work either from a .csv file, or from a Google Docs Spreadsheet.

+The columns can be in any order, but the first row should have the following field names:

+"first"  for first name
+"last" for last name
+"github" for github userid
+"email" for email address

+You may have other fields if you like---those will be ignored.
+NOTE: THIS IS NOT YET TRUE, BUT WHAT I WANT TO BE TRUE IN THE F13 VERSIONS OF THE SCRIPTS.

-2) Create a form similar to the one shown here---I suggest doing this using Google Drive (I have a sample script that grabs the data from the form) to collect github ids from your students and tie those back to "real names" and student ids.
+Create a form similar to the one shown here---I suggest doing this using Google Drive (I have a sample script that grabs the data from the form) to collect github ids from your students and tie those back to "real names" and student ids.

 https://docs.google.com/forms/d/1icypz0MC67pUn9ZiXZV6tMCR6_P8Ejy2jBEZCuO_8Yg/viewform

+The scripts can use a .CSV file or a Google Doc

 3) Ask your students to create their github account and fill out the form as soon as you can reach them---preferably before the quarter